 1. Know the difference between an emotion/feeling and a thought.
 Emotions and feelings are physical sensations in your body.
 Thoughts happen in your head (we use them to explain our feelings).
 Often this happens unconsciously because we aren’t able to process the events we are experiencing.

 2. Know that feelings get stuck in your body if they aren’t expressed.
 This can be a big issue.
 Why?
-Because if the thought/meaning you create to avoid the feeling is distorted (that person treated me badly - I must deserve to be treated badly).
-It becomes the default responses to future events that feel similar.
+Because if the thought (meaning) you create to avoid the feeling is distorted (that person treated me badly - I must deserve to be treated badly).
+It becomes the default response to events that feel similar.

-3. Begin to notice and name your feelings more regularly.
+3. Try to notice and name your feelings.

-Allow yourself to pause and write down what you’re feeling and what thoughts connect to them.
+Finding the words to describe feelings is hard - the emotional vocabulary map below should help (to print/download just click on it).
+Pause and try to name what you’re feeling and what thoughts connect to them.
 Try phrases like "I feel...... because....
-Or......happened earlier and I felt….. and now I sense......" and "this has made me understand....…".
+Or......happened earlier and I felt….. and now I sense......".
 It could be remembering a past feeling or something in the moment.
-Finding the words to explain the feeling can be challenging - the emotional vocabulary map below should help and can be downloaded by clicking on it.

-4. Start badly, there isn’t a ‘right’ way
+4. Start badly - accepting there isn’t a ‘right’ way

-Feelings often don't make sense and are confusing until you untangle them.
+Feelings usually don't make sense until you untangle them.
 Expressing them is a natural process that enables you to do so.
-Starting a poem or short story is another great way to try.
-See Writing Therapy or Poetry Therapy for more information and examples.
+Writing a poem or short story is another great way to start, Written Road shows how a previous client used poetic writing to support a successful therapeutic process.
+For more information and examples see Writing Therapy or Poetry Therapy